pissardini/pissardini/README.md

 <img src="rodrigo.jpg" width="200px" align="right">

-### Hi, I'm R.Pissardini
+### Hi, I amm R.Pissardini

-<p align="justify"> I'm a Computer Scientist (since 1997) and M.Sc. in Transportation Engineering.
+<p align="justify"> I am a Computer Scientist (since 1997) and M.Sc. in Transportation Engineering.
 My main interests include GNSS (GPS, Glonass and multisensor systems), autonomous vehicles (decision-making, mapping) and artificial intelligence applied to transportation.
 I am currently a member of the Laboratory of Topography and Geodesy of the Polytechnic School of the University of São Paulo.</div>

 :electron: **Academic experience:** Data Science, Graph Theory, Statistical analysis, Navigation and Positioning by Satellites, Intelligent Transportation Systems.